 There are numerous sources of funding available for your projects outside Germany as well.
 By far the most important international provider of funding is the European Union.

 Our university has benefited from the growth in the EU budget.
 Many researchers have successfully attracted collaborative projects and ERC grants.
 It goes without saying that we want to continue and expand this positive trend.
-All researchers at Leipzig University are invited to participate in calls for proposals under the European Commission’s Horizon 2020 Framework Programme.
-The EU Team at the Department of Research Services will advise you on all matters pertaining to Horizon 2020 – from proposal submission to reporting.
-We also support international project proposals beyond the framework of Horizon 2020.
+All researchers at Leipzig University are invited to participate in calls for proposals under the European Commission’s Horizon Europe Framework Programme.
+The EU Team at the Department of Research and Transfer will advise you on all matters pertaining to Horizon Europe – from proposal submission to reporting.
+We also support international project proposals beyond the framework of Horizon Europe.

-This table summarises the most important instruments and conditions of Horizon 2020:
+This table summarises the most important instruments and conditions of Horizon Europe:

 |Applied research||Consortium of at least 3 institutions from 3 countries|